-The Balance Sheet reiterates the upward movement in Total Reserves of £33,042 million to a closing position as at 31 March 2019 of £268,660 million.
-This movement creates a corresponding increase in the Net Assets held by the Council at 31 March 2019.
-The increase in Property, Plant and Equipment of £27.870 million is the most significant change in the Council's Net Assets.
+The Balance Sheet reiterates the upward movement in Total Reserves of £37.407 million to a closing position as at 31 March 2020 of £306.067 million.
+This movement creates a corresponding increase in the Net Assets held by the Council at 31 March 2020.
+The increase in Property, Plant and Equipment of £54.735 million is the most significant change in the Council's Net Assets.
 This is mainly due to capital expenditure incurred and upward revaluations.

-Throughout 2018/2019 long term assets have increased by £38.629 million.
-At the same time long term liabilities have increased by £5.813 million and current liabilities have increased by £2.000 million.
+Throughout 2019/2020 long term assets have increased by £46.194 million.
+At the same time long term liabilities have fallen by £4.544 million and current liabilities have increased by £8.019 million.

-Investment Property have increased in value by £4.584 million following upward revaluations and development works carried out.
-Long term investments have risen by £8.925 million reflecting the treasury management strategy to increase investments in pooled funds.
-Conversely Cash and cash equivalents have fallen by £4.324 million, and short term investments have fallen by £1.542 million.
-Long term debtors have reduced by £4.828 million, while short term debtors have increase by £7.151 million.
-See Note 16, Notes 18 and 20 for more details.
+Investment Property decreased in value by £1.990 million following upward revaluations and development works carried out.
+Long term investments fell by £6.666 million reflecting fall in market indices and fall in value of pooled investment funds.
+The Council held no short term investments as cash was being held to pre pay the 3-year pension deficit contribution due in April which explain the increase in cash and cash equivalents.
+Long term debtors have reduced by £4.855 million, while short term debtors have increase by £1.390 million.

-Cash Flow Statement [Page 20]
+Cash Flow Statement

 The Cash Flow Statement shows the changes in cash and cash equivalents of the authority during the reporting period.
 The statement shows how the authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
 The amount of net cash flows arising from operating activities is a key indicator of the extent to which the operations of the authority are funded by way of taxation and grant income or from the recipients of services provided by the authority.
 Investing activities represent the extent to which cash outflows have been made for resources which are intended to contribute to the authority's future service delivery.
-Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (ie borrowing) to the authority.
+Cash flows arising from financing activities are useful in predicting claims on future cash flows by providers of capital (i.e. borrowing) to the authority.

 This statement essentially restates the Comprehensive Income & Expenditure Statement for cash items only, stripping out accruals and other items such as depreciation and pension fund charges.
-The 2018/2019 cash flow statement reiterates the reduction in the balance of cash and cash equivalents shown in the Balance Sheet.
-The movement is broken down into operating, investing and financing cash flows within Notes 26, 27 and 28.
+The 2019/2020 cash flow statement reiterates the reduction in the balance of cash and cash equivalents shown in the Balance Sheet.
+The movement is broken down into operating, investing and financing cash flows within Notes 24, 25 and 26.